Are there Keto Friendly Alcoholic Beverages?

 It's a drag to ruin something you have been working hard towards with a few nights of debauchery.

-- When your body is metabolizing alcohol, it stops the fat burning in favor of processing the alcohol.
-Your body tries to get rid of alcohol as quickly as possible because it reacts like a toxin.
+- Your body tries to get rid of alcohol as quickly as possible because it reacts like a toxin.

 This means that any carbs that you haven't burned that day will be stored as fat.
 You won't be able to burn any more fat until the alcohol is processed all the way out of your system.
 If you have one glass of wine with dinner you will be fine but any more than that stops fat burning in it's tracks.